KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/bonus_section.md

 ## Bonus: Templates

 We ended the main part of the worksheet with getting data from an API.
 Yay!
 Now what do we do with it?
-Let's add a simple template with image markup and then we'll add our populated template to our Drink Order App.
+Let's add a simple template with image markup.
+Then we'll add our populated template to our Drink Order App, to display the gif to the user.

-  1. Open _my_scripts.js_ in Atom & let's create a method named `getImageMarkup` below our closing `};` of the `fetchGifByOrderName` method, but above our `$(document).ready`:
+  1. Open _my_scripts.js_ in Atom & let's create a method named `addImageMarkup` below our closing `};` of the `fetchGifByOrderName` method, but above our `$(document).ready`:

   ```
   var addImageMarkup = function (response) {